Creating a BPMN Viewer and Editor: A Visual Guide

 Executable BPMN models enable the complete process design before any coding begins.
 This eliminates wasted development effort on code that may need revision later.
 By aligning upfront on scope and solutions, teams can deliver projects more efficiently.

 After going through all the introduction and benefits of BPMN, we will now delve deeper guiding you through the creation of a basic BPMN viewer and editor using pre-built tools.
-We'll explore the detailed steps, integration processes, and even touch upon customization options.
+We'll explore the detailed steps, and integration processes, and even touch upon customization options.

 BPMN Diagrams: A Visual Guide to Business Processes